 Skinny Mini Reuben Appetizers, Low Calorie and Delectable

 Here’s a classic deli sandwich turned into a bite-sized appetizer.
 I love serving these whenever I’m having company over or even as a fun lunch.
 They would be terrific to serve while watching football, too!
 These little gems are so delicious and simple to make.
 You can prep them in advance and pop them in the oven, just before serving.
-Each skinny, mini appetizer is only 61 calories, 2 grams of fat and just 1 Weight Watchers POINTS PLUS!
+Each skinny, mini appetizer is only 61 calories and 2 grams of fat.
 Get ready for rave reviews.
 Everyone loves them!

 Bake Time: 8 minutes